local-projects/of-project-template/README.md

 ### Setup Project Generator

 The *projectGenerator* GUI is required for creating and modifying projects.
 The *projectGenerator* that corresponds to your OF version must be downloaded to your system.
+Note: *projectGenerator* can only generate project files for the platform on which it is being used.

 1. [Download](https://openframeworks.cc/download/) the prebuilt OpenFrameworks zip folder for your platform and desired OF version.
 See [here](https://openframeworks.cc/download/older/) for archived versions.